What is a Balanced Scorecard?

-It was originally published by Dr Robert Kaplan and Dr David Norton as a paper in 1992 and then formally as a book in 1996.
+Dr Robert Kaplan and Dr David Norton published the paper in 1992 and formally as a book in 1996.
 Both the paper and the book led to its widespread success.
-It is interesting to note that although Kaplan and Norton published the first paper, they anomalously referenced work by Art Schneiderman who is believed to be the creator.
+Interestingly, although Kaplan and Norton published the first paper, Art Schneiderman referenced the article sometime previously and is believed to be the balanced scorecard creator.

-It is not just a scorecard, it is a methodology that identifies of a small number of financial and non-financial objectives related to strategic priorities.
-It then looks at measures, setting targets for the measures and finally strategic initiatives (often called projects).
-It is in this latter stage where the approach differs from other strategic methodologies.
-It forces an organisation to think about how objectives can be measured first and then what initiatives can be put in place to satisfy the objectives.
-This avoids creating costly initiatives or projects that have no impact on the strategy.
+The BSC is not just a scorecard.
+It is a methodology.
+It starts by identifying several financial and non-financial objectives related to strategic priorities.
+It then looks at measures, setting targets and strategic projects (often called initiatives).
+In this latter stage, the approach differs from other strategic methodologies.
+It forces an organisation to think about how objectives can be measured and only then identifies projects to drive the goals.
+Leaving the identification of projects to the end avoids creating costly projects that may not impact the strategy.

 The Four Perspectives

-Questions often arise about the four ‘Perspectives’ described in the methodology.
+Questions often arise about the four Perspectives described in the methodology.
 Why should we only look at Financial, Customer, Business Process and Organisational Capacity?
 Why not include Health and Safety?
-The answer is, of course, there is nothing stopping us.
+The answer is, of course, nothing is stopping us.
 The four perspectives are simply a framework.
-However, over decades of use it has become clear that they work.
+However, over decades of use, it has become clear that they work.

 More importantly, there is a causal relationship between the perspectives.
-Working from the bottom to the top: Changes in Organisational Capacity will drive changes in Business Processes that will impact Customers and improve Financial results.
-If a new perspective were added, the causal relationship may not be maintained.
-The result might be a useful scorecard, but it would not, by definition, be a Balanced Scorecard.
+Working from the bottom to the top: Changes in Organisational Capacity will drive changes in Business Processes.
+These, in turn, will impact Customers and improve Financial results.
+The causal relationship may not be guaranteed if a new perspective is added.
+The result might be a helpful scorecard, but it would not, by definition, be a balanced scorecard.

-Objectives and measures concerning how well our people perform, their skills, training, company culture, leadership and knowledge base.
+In the organisational layer, we find objectives and measures concerning how well our people perform, their skills, company culture, and leadership.
 This area also includes infrastructure and technology.
-Organisational Capacity tends to be the area where most investment takes place.
+Organisational Capacity is the area where most investment takes place.
 It answers the question: How can we improve and create value?

 The real value of the Perspective approach is that it provides a framework to describe a business strategy.
-It focuses on objectives and measures that both inform us about progress and allow us to influence activities to achieve the strategy.
+It focuses on objectives and measures that inform us about progress and allow us to influence activities to achieve our strategy.

-There is an interesting side note to be pointed out here concerning this ‘personal objective’.
-An assumption has been made that spending 40% of their time on a customer site is a desirable activity.
+There is an interesting observation concerning this personal objective described above.
+An assumption has been made that spending 40% of their time on a customer site is desirable.
 That is, it will improve customer satisfaction.
-This may be a valid assumption based on previous conversations with customers.
-However, it does raise the important question of how to measure success in this case.
-Clearly there must be a relationship between improved customer satisfaction and spending time on a customer site.
-There must be a relationship between the two measurements to determine the success of the strategic objective.
-They cannot be treated or measured in isolation.
-For more information on this subject see our white paper ‘Developing Meaningful Key Performance Indicators’.
+The relationship between improved customer satisfaction and spending time on a customer site has been considered valid.
+Creating performance measures is not simple, especially when there are complex cause-and-effect relationships.
+For more information on this subject, see our white paper ‘Developing Meaningful Key Performance Indicators’.

 Key Performance Indicators (KPIs)

-It is better to focus on a small number of things where a structure can be put in place to influence behaviours and outcomes rather than to spread the workload so thinly that nothing gets achieved at all.
+It is better to focus on a small number of things rather than to spread the workload so thinly that nothing is achieved.
 Business strategy consultants Franklin Covey put it very well:

 Sustaining the Scorecard

-The premise of the methodology is to provide an on-going, living framework that is communicated to the whole organisation.
-The scorecard needs to be sustainable and easy to roll-out.
+The premise of the methodology is to provide an ongoing, living framework that management can communicate to the whole organisation.
+The scorecard needs to be sustainable and easy to roll out.
 Scorecards should leverage technology to provide automation as far as possible.
 Ultimately, the scorecard should become part of the organisation’s culture and employees’ work experience.
-An easy to deploy web based system will allow for rapid roll-out and a sustainable scorecard.
+An easy-to-deploy web-based system will allow for rapid roll-out and a sustainable scorecard.

 Culture and Connection

-Once the scorecard is developed, it is important to cascade it into the organisation.
-This will help link groups and individuals to the strategy.
-This is important because everyone needs to understand the cause-and-effect linkage of how they connect to the organisation’s overall performance.
-The goal is to translate the strategy into the staff’s “everyday speak” and identify measures of success that link to the overall strategic direction.
+Once the team has developed a scorecard, it is essential to cascade it into the organisation.
+The balanced scorecard and associated strategy will help align departments, teams and individuals.
+Everyone must understand the cause-and-effect relationship and how it connects to the organisation’s overall performance.
+The goal is to translate the strategy into the staff’s “everyday language” and identify measures of success that link to the overall strategic direction.

 Using a Software Solution

-Using a software product will allow everyone in the organisation to clearly understand the cause-and-effect relationships so they can execute the strategy, align to the organisation, and provide measurement and a continuous feedback mechanism to make corrections if required.
+Using a software product will allow everyone in the organisation to understand cause-and-effect relationships clearly.
+They can then execute the strategy, align with the organisation, and provide measurement and a continuous feedback mechanism.
 Look for the following key features when selecting software:

-Look for a solution where development and deployment is done through a web browser.
+Look for a solution where development and deployment are through a web browser.
 Cross-browser compatibility is essential.
 Solutions using the latest developments in web technology are always preferable.

 Ease of Use

 The key to a good design is the strategy map.
 Any product selected should be able to create strategy maps with drill-down capabilities.
-Strategy maps often start out as a blank canvas to which you add images, shapes, gauges, graphs, text, and numbers to create a visual representation of your data.
-Once you make a strategy map, however, the colours and numbers should automatically update based on the real data in your system.
-Strategy maps can also be used to track key metrics, visualise geographic data, and monitor trends.
+Strategy maps often start as a blank canvas to which you add images, shapes, gauges, graphs, text, and numbers to represent your data visually.
+Once you make a strategy map, however, the colours and numbers should automatically update based on the actual data in your system.
+You can use Strategy maps to track key metrics, visualise geographic data, and monitor trends.

 An organisation-wide roll-out requires multiple cascaded scorecards.
-The organisation should start at the top and roll down into department, group, or even to the employee level.
+The organisation should start at the top and roll down into a department, group, or employee level.
 Look for products that allow for unlimited cascaded scorecards.
-Organisations should be able to drill-through to sub-scorecards or individual measure views.
-The entire organisation should be able to roll-up information from multiple scorecards into higher-level scorecards.
+Organisations should be able to drill through to sub-scorecards or individual measure views.
+The entire organisation should be able to roll up information from multiple scorecards into higher-level scorecards.

 Look for products that allow for commentary on each level of the scorecard.
 It should be possible to create comments that are either general or period specific.
-Alerts, such as when your metric needs updating (Notification), or when your metric turns Red (Push) are essential communication components.
+Alerts, such as when your metric needs updating or when it turns Red are essential communication components.

-A good solution will allow for Balanced Scorecard “Aligned Objectives” to be easily created, so that scorecards can show the performance of their own objectives and measures, or of supporting objectives across various scorecards.
+A good solution will allow you to create aligned objectives so that scorecards can show the performance of their objectives and measures or supporting objectives across various scorecards.

 Automated Scoring and Weighting